secofeixo/piglatintranslator/README.md

 # TODO Tasks
  - Create the API REST sending not a webpage, but a JSON document
- - Redo teh front-end using Angular, Vuew, Rect, jQuery, ...
+ - Redo the front-end using Angular, Vuew, Rect, jQuery, ...
  - Develop the tests